 In order to terminate her pregnancy, Rosales would have to go elsewhere.

-California has a reputation for being strongly pro-choice.
+California has a reputation for being strongly supportive of abortion rights.
 While in other parts of the country, heartbeat bills are being debated and increased restrictions are forcing some clinics to close their doors, the golden state boasts some of the most abundant and widespread access to abortion in the nation.
 Based on a 2014 report, only 5 percent of California women lived in counties without an abortion clinic.
 But obtaining an abortion in the state can still be challenging, especially for college students.

 Each month over 1,000 University of California and California State University students undergo abortions, according to estimates by the Bixby Center for Global Reproductive Health at UC San Francisco.
 Because such services are not available on any of those campuses, students must be referred out to clinics in their communities.
 How easy it is to access these clinics varies greatly, depending on whether the campus is located in a rural or urban area.
 The study found that on average, students spent 38 minutes each way traveling to off-campus clinics via public transportation.
 UC Berkeley is on the short end of the spectrum at 24 minutes.
 At CSU Stanislaus in the Central Valley, the closest provider is over an hour and a half away from campus by public transit.